 XSPEC is designed to support multiple input data formats.
-Support for the earlier SF and Einstein FITS formats are removed.
-Support for ASCII data is planned, which will allow XSPEC to analyze spectra from other wavelength regions (optical, radio) transparently to the user.
+Support for the earlier SF and Einstein FITS formats have been removed.
+XSPEC reads OGIP standard data as well as a modified data format used by the INTEGRAL/SPI detector.

 XSPEC also includes an add-in module to read and simulate INTEGRAL/SPI data, which can be loaded by the user on demand.
 The INTEGRAL/SPI datasets are similar to OGIP Type II, but contain an additional FITS extension that stores information on the multiple files used to construct the responses.